BenJBailey/benstandup/README.md

 ### Today

-    Release calendar improvements
-    Root item
-    Form Limit - test and prep for release

-### Tuesday

-    Fix view for dev (and fix in repo)
+    ✅ Fix view for dev (and fix in repo)
     Release fix for calendar locations
     Release twitter fix for Shopkit
     Form Limit - test feedback